whompus/notes/K8s/cks.md

 * Simple and comprehensive vuln scanner for containers and other artifacts, suitable for CI

 ## Supply Chain Security - Secure Supply Chain

+Using a private docker registry:

+Make a secret with:

+`kubectl create secret docker-registry my-private-registry --docker-server=<your-registry-server> --docker-username=<your-name> --docker-password=<your-pword> --docker-email=<your-email>`

+Patch default service account (or other in use with deployments) to be able to use that secret:

+`kubectl patch serviceaccount default -p '{"imagePullSecrets": [{"name": "my-private-registry"}]}'`

+### Image Digest

+In pod details in `containerStatuses`, the image digest is `docker-pullable://<url-blah>@sha256:somestring`.
+Can use this as the `image:` in a pod or deployment.